#DigPINS – Digital Pedagogy, Identity, Networks, & Scholarship

 To help you feel connected please consider being open to receiving notifications on your phone and/or plan to check in with our Slack channel daily.

 Our designated hashtag is #DigPINS.
-This tag has been active on Twitter for the last two iterations of the course with participants from here at St. Norbert but also from around the globe.
+This tag has been active on Twitter for the last three iterations of the course with participants from here at St. Norbert but also from around the globe.
 It was also recently used at Davidson College.
 No one owns hashtags but we have started to develop a community of educators here who are asking similar questions so Check it out on Twitter!
 You may also use the tag on other social media platforms but we are not aware of other platforms where an active community exists around the tag.

 FSP Implementation Plans – Additional two weeks of #DigPINS

 SNC Faculty who are working on the Implementation level of a Full Spectrum Pedagogy Stipend will continue using the skills and tools that we used in #DigPINS to continue for another two weeks.
 We will take a break before these additional weeks start and will poll everyone who will be participating to determine the best time to start back up but you should plan for this if you have an implementation level stipend.
 During this time we will continue our community of inquiry to share and collectively collaborate on each other’s implementation plans for elevating student learning through digital pedagogy.
 The scope of any particular implementation plan may require more individualized work beyond these additional weeks.

 #DigPINS is strongly inspired by University of Mary Washington’s Domain of One’s Own Project, their faculty training initiative, and the Community of Inquiry model. #DigPINS is an openly licensed template that can be found at http://digpins.org/